Auburn Creed Connects to Summer in Selma

 I believe in education, which gives me the knowledge to work wisely and trains my mind and my hands to work skillfully…

 At the start of my Living Democracy experience, I said that I was excited to be a part of the program because it was a chance for a “real education”.
-I was thrilled by the prospect of living and learning in a real community amongst life’s real triumphs and challenges – I was getting ready to go into a civic classroom like no other.
+I was thrilled by the prospect of living and learning in a real community amongst life’s real triumphs and challenges – I was getting ready to go into a civic classroom like no other. probably read through a dozen times now.
+This civic survival and community understanding are big skills that the Living Democracy experience taught me.
+Getting to know the ins and outs of a community can take a lifetime, but my ten weeks let me scratch the surface.

 Well, I was not disappointed.
 Living Democracy challenged me to connect with people and accomplish tasks in a new place using only what I had around me.
 Sounds sort of like “Survivor”, right.